We’ll do our best to provide answers.

 What should I wear?

 We suggest sporting comfortable athletic shoes, a tee or tank on top and shorts or form-fitting pants on the bottom.
-And if you have crazy active sweat glands, maybe a change of clothes?
+Depending on the weather, maybe a hat to shade the sun or keep your noggin a bit drier.

 What is HIIT?